mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

 > End Date: XXXXXXXXXX XXXX XX, 2018 23:59 (11:59PM) PST (US/Canada West Coast)

 All submissions must be received by the above End Date to be accepted into the competition.
-Submissions received after this deadline will not be accepted as part of this competition.
+Submissions received after this deadline will not be accepted into this competition.

 ## Two Award Categories